Review: Debut Album "Kill Em All" by Metallica One of the Best Heavy Metal Albums of All Time

 A Review of Metallica's fantastic debut album Kill Em All

 The album is heavy, hard hitting and very technical in nature.
 The Four Horsemen is similar to the song Mechanix which Dave Mustaine wrote for Megadeth’s debut album.
 It is one of the best songs in the history of Metallica and features some of the best guitar playing you will hear particularly near the end of the song.
 The opening song called Hit the Lights is fast and heavy and it is a great way to open up a terrific album.
 Motorbreath is another excellent fast song.
 The message in the song is that whatever you want to accomplish in your life, you should do it even if there are people who say that you should not take chances.
 Those people will miss what life is about.
 Life is so valuable and precious, why would you not take the chance to do the things that you enjoy?
 Whiplash represents a point in the career of Metallica that shows how skilled these guys really are.
 The song has been a favorite at live concerts and former bassist Jason Newsted even sang this song LIVE before.
 This one is a song that I would listen to a lot as a teenager while I was on vacation.
 Phantom Lord has an excellent guitar part that is really catchy.
 It is in the two and a half minute mark as the brilliance of James Hetfield as he shows why he is one of the best guitarists in the music business.
 There is not even one song on the album that is bad.
-This album represents Metallica’s finest hour and even though they had just started their career, this was their peak even at that juncture.
+This album represents one of Metallica’s best moments and even though they had just started their career, this was their peak even at that juncture.
 The strongest songs in the album are The Four Horsemen, Motorbreath, Whiplash, Phantom Lord, No Remorse, and the lightning fast Metal Militia.
 The other songs in this album are good too.
 The album gets a 95 out of 100 from this writer.
 It is not good enough to get a perfect score but it comes pretty close to it.

 What happened to Metallica after the release of the album?